Adding Payment Processing Fee to Gravity Forms Checkout

 | by Chris Eggleston

-If you are using Gravity Forms to collect payment for a service or to sell a product, or collect donations, you know that the payment processors, such as Stripe, Square, and PayPal, all charge a fee.
-That fee is usually somewhere around 2.9% +.30.
+If you are using Gravity Forms to collect payment for a service, sell a product, or collect donations, you know that the payment processors, such as Stripe, Square, and PayPal, all charge a fee.
+That fee is usually somewhere around three percent or more specifically 2.9% +.30.

 Setting up Your Form